Geely Panda Mini EV

-The Geely Panda Mini EV is an electric car that has been manufactured by Geely since 2022.
-It was originally intended to be sold under the Geometry marque, but it was decided to be marketed under the Geely brand instead.
+The Geely Panda Mini EV (吉利熊貓MINI EV (Jílì Xióngmāo MINI EV)) is a battery electric city car that has been manufactured by Geely Auto since 2022.
+It was sold under the Geometry marque, but badged as "Geome" instead.
 It made its official debut at a shopping mall in the city of Hangzhou in December 2022.

 Overview

 Spotted in a series of photos from China's Ministry of Industry and Information Technology, the Panda has a square shape, similar to the Wuling Hongguang Mini EV.
 It sports a pair of simple circular headlights while it lacks a front grille.

+2025 facelift

+Livan Blue Balloon

+The Livan Blue Balloon (睿蓝蓝气球 (Ruìlán Lánqìqiú)) was presented in August 2025.
+It is scheduled to launch in China in 13 September 2025.

+Specifications

+The production version of the Panda Mini EV was launched in February 2023.
+The Panda Mini EV is equipped with lithium iron phosphate (LFP) batteries supplied by Gotion Hi-Tech.
+The short-range version of the Panda Mini EV has a CLTC range of 120 km, while the long-range version has a CLTC range of 200 km with a maximum driving speed of 100 km/h.
+The long-range version is fitted with a 30 kW front motor and supports 22 kW DC fast charging capable of charging the battery from 30% to 80% within 30 minutes.